onap/vnfrqts-requirements/docs/Chapter8.rst

 automatically ‘rollback’ to the original state in case of any errors for actions that change state of the xNF (e.g., configure).

-R-58301 The VNF **SHOULD NOT** use playbooks that make requests to Cloud resources e.g. Openstack (nova, neutron, glance, heat, etc.);
+R-58301 The xNF **SHOULD NOT** use playbooks that make requests to Cloud resources e.g. Openstack (nova, neutron, glance, heat, etc.);
 therefore, there is no use for Cloud specific variables like Openstack UUIDs in Ansible Playbooks.

-R-02651 The VNF **SHOULD** use the Ansible backup feature to save a copy of configuration files before implementing changes to support operations such as backing out of software upgrades, configuration changes or other work as this will help backing out of configuration changes when needed.
+R-02651 The xNF **SHOULD** use the Ansible backup feature to save a copy of configuration files before implementing changes to support operations such as backing out of software upgrades, configuration changes or other work as this will help backing out of configuration changes when needed.

-R-43353 The VNF **MUST** return control from Ansible Playbooks only after tasks are fully complete, signaling that the playbook completed all tasks.
+R-43353 The xNF **MUST** return control from Ansible Playbooks only after tasks are fully complete, signaling that the playbook completed all tasks.
 When starting services, return control only after all services are up.
 This is critical for workflows where the next steps are dependent